-Aix-en-Provence, simply known as Aix and pronounced as ex, is an alluring, romantic town about 25 km away from the urbane city of Marseille.
-A visit to Aix is like a step back in time to the 15th – 17th century townhouses, narrow pathways, tree-lined boulevards and bubbling fountains.
-Besides its stateliness, the city is well known for its foreign students and the great French dressing sense.
+A visit to Aix is like stepping back in 15th and 17th century townhouses, narrow pathways, tree-lined boulevards and bubbling fountains.
+Besides its stateliness, the city is well known for its French dressing sense.

 Photo Credit: Kevin.B / CC BY-SA 3.0

-Aix is a safe city but like any other town, some amount of precaution is mandatory on part of the traveller.
-Beware of pickpockets and thieves and remain alert to your surroundings.
-Do not leave valuables or important documents in your parked car.
-While travelling to distant neighbourhoods at night, take taxis from the Rotonde fountain.
-Also, avoid public parks after dark.
+Aix is a safe city, but like any other town, remain alert to your surroundings.
+Do not leave valuables or important documents in the parked car.
+While travelling at night, hire a taxi from your hotel.
+Avoid public parks after dark.

 During the winters, the days are pleasant with moderate temperatures.
-The locals are able to enjoy their peace as there are virtually no tourists.
-But, it also rains during winters and the bone-chilling mistral winds can force you to stay indoors.
-Note that, Provence weather is rigidly divided into summer, fall, winter, and spring.
-Since there is no bad time to visit Aix before you embark on your trip, decide which weather you are comfortable with.
+It also rains during winters, and the bone-chilling mistral winds can force you to stay indoors.
+Note that Provence weather is rigidly divided into summer, fall, winter, and spring.
+Since there is no bad time to visit Aix, decide which weather you are comfortable with before taking your trip.